devopness/devopness/apps/api-docs/automated_testing.md

 To ensure this, edges are inserted between all transactions around a fixture (as both input and output) and its corresponding DELETE transaction.

 ### 3. Computing transaction order
-Computing a transaction order transalates to finding a valid transversal of the transaction dependency graph.
+Computing a transaction order translates to finding a valid transversal of the transaction dependency graph.
 That task can also be seen as finding a sorting order for a transaction array satisfying a set of constraints: a so called topological sort.

 The set of constraints is the adjency list representing the acyclical directed graph of transaction dependencies.
 That list serves as the input to the [toposort](https://npmjs.com/package/toposort) package, used to find a valid transaction order.